Buying a home is often a financial challenge. But it can be one of the best ways to accumulate wealth over time.

 The landlord could evict you if you violate terms of the lease.
 A landlord could also opt not to renew a lease if there are plans to convert a rental property into condominiums, or to sell and tear it down to make room for new housing developments.

 A landlord’s rules can seem invasive.
 For example, landlords are entitled to enter units for inspections periodically.

 Rules can also be restrictive.
-Parking regulations at apartments complexes can limit your ability to entertain guests, for example.
+Parking regulations at apartment complexes can limit your ability to entertain guests, for example.
 Pet regulations can limit the size, number or type of animal you can have.

-When you own your own home, you gain more freedom.
-You can own pets, choose your own colors when painting rooms and replace the carpet or lighting fixtures if you like.
+When you own a home, you gain more freedom.
+You can own pets, choose your own colors when painting rooms and replace the carpet or lighting fixtures.

 7. You can remodel